someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/logging/find-aws-cloudtrail-trails-with-s3-bucket-access-logging-disabled.md

 ---
-sidebar_label: Find AWS CloudTrail with logging disabled
+sidebar_label: Find AWS CloudTrail Trails with S3 Bucket Access Logging Disabled
 ---

-# How to Find AWS CloudTrail with logging disabled
+# How to Find AWS CloudTrail Trails with S3 Bucket Access Logging Disabled

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';
 ```

-Sending CloudTrail logs to CloudWatch Logs will facilitate real-time and historic activity logging based on user, API, resource, and IP address, and provides opportunity to establish alarms and notifications for anomalous or sensitivity account activity.
+Server access logs can assist you in security and access audits, help you learn about your customer base, and understand your Amazon S3 bill.

 :::info

-This security check is part of the [CIS Amazon Web Services Benchmarks](https://cisecurity.org/benchmark/amazon_web_services) and is rated severity **low**.
+This security check is part of the [CIS Amazon Web Services Benchmarks](https://cisecurity.org/benchmark/amazon_web_services) and is rated severity **medium**.

 :::